dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsDeveloperGuide.md

 rather them resolving them directly on the development branch.
 I.e., create a new issue for them on the planner board and address them on a new branch to be merged into development, following the usual process described in the section above.
-You may want to ask those involved in the original changes to pick up the issue, instead of addressing it yourself.
+You may want to ask those involved in the original changes to pick up this work, instead of addressing it yourself.
 Once all issues have been fixed and related changes merged into the development branch, reply to any comments on the original PR into main to confirm.